Peoples Bank Theatre

-C & M Amusements, which originally operated the New Hippodrome Theatre, had the theater wired for sound in 1929, and was the first theater in the Marietta area to do so, using the then state-of-the-art RCA Victor Photophone system.
+C & M Amusements, which originally operated the New Hippodrome Theatre, had the theatre wired for sound in 1929, and was the first theatre in the Marietta area to do so, using the then state-of-the-art RCA Victor Photophone system.
 For the next couple decades, the New Hippodrome Theatre remained the premier showplace of Marietta and the surrounding region.

-In 1949, the theater’s new owners, Shea Theaters, spent more than $50,000 remodeling and modernizing the New Hippodrome Theatre to the plans of architects Charles M Stotz & Edward Stotz.
-It was given a new facade, in an austere Colonial Revival style and new carpeting, paint, stage curtains, and modern projection equipment.
-Later that same year, the theater was renamed the Colony Theatre and reopened with the Esther Williams MGM musical “Neptune’s Daughter”.
+In 1949, the theatre’s new owners, Shea Theatres, spent more than $50,000 remodeling and modernizing the New Hippodrome Theatre to the plans of architects Charles M Stotz & Edward Stotz.
+It was given a new façade, in an austere Colonial Revival style and new carpeting, paint, stage curtains, and modern projection equipment.
+Later that same year, the theatre was renamed the Colony Theatre and reopened with the Esther Williams MGM musical “Neptune’s Daughter”.